zkamvar/user2021/prose.md

 > timing 2021-06-09: 03:52.10
 > timing 2021-06-10: 03:08.87

-Our lessons are written in markdown and translated to HTML via GitHub pages and the Jekyll static site generator.
-The idea behind this choice was that it was the most straightforward way to create a static website without needing a server like wordpress or drupal sites.
+Our lessons are written in markdown and into a website via GitHub Pages and the Jekyll static site generator.
+The idea behind this choice was that it was the most straightforward way to create a static website without needing a server like Wordpress or Drupal sites.
 Ideally, it also provided a way for people to use this as an example of how they could build their own website.

-It's important to pause here and point out that the entire paradigm for this is for people to be able to write markdown lessons and get a functional website out of it.
-This is not a new concept, in fact, there are over 460 iterations of this concept according to https://staticsitegenerators.net.
-Jekyll happens to be the one that was used by GitHub early on and thus it stuck.
+The paradigm of being able to write markdown lessons and get a functional website out of it is not a new concept.
+In fact, there are over 460 iterations of this concept according to https://staticsitegenerators.net.
+Jekyll happens to be the one that GitHub implemented early on to provide documentation for the open-source project it hosted, and thus, it stuck.

-Of course, the default themes for Jekyll are focused on blog output, so we created an all-in-one bundle for lessons that provided styling templates in HTML, CSS, and JavaScript along with validation scripts in Python and R scripts to build RMarkdown-based lessons.
+We created an all-in-one bundle for lessons that provided styling templates in HTML, CSS, and JavaScript along with validation scripts in Python and R scripts to build RMarkdown-based lessons.
 All of this was orchestrated by a Makefile.
-The purpose of these tools were two-fold:
+The purpose of this approach was two-fold:

-1. To maintain a consistent style that emphasize our principles of evidence-based teaching such as learning objectives and formative assessment
+1. To maintain a consistent style that emphasized our principles of evidence-based teaching such as learning objectives and formative assessment;
-2. To demonstrate the how the skills we teach in our workshops can be applied to real-life situations.
+2. To demonstrate how the skills we teach in our workshops could be applied to real-life situations.

-While this was conceptually good in theory, this infrastructure design has two significant drawbacks for contributors:
+While this was conceptually good in theory, this infrastructure design has three significant drawbacks for contributors:

 1. Installation pains.
    <https://twitter.com/gvwilson/status/1380115181708189701?s=20> Having
-   Jekyll, Python, and Make as dependencies means that people who want to build these lessons need all three of these successfully installed and up-to-date on their machines.
+   Jekyll, Python, and Make as dependencies means that people who want to build these lessons on their machines need all three of these successfully installed and up-to-date.
    This is especially frustrating for Windows users who have none of these by default.
-Moreover, having all the tools living inside the repository meant that lessons quickly become out of date as we improve our infrastructure.
+2. All the scripts live inside the repository.
+This means that lessons quickly become out of date as they diverge from the improvements made upstream.
 2. Another drawback is that we have a lesson website wrapped around a static site generator (which in and of itself is a kind of desire path), this meant that it was easy to contribute to if you were familiar with how Jekyll operated.
-Some would say Jekyll is well documented, but in my experience, Jekyll is well, documented.
 There is often a moment of panic in a new contributor's eyes when you show them what the a lesson repository looks like.
-   If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because of all the exposed wiring with no signs that clearly say "start here".
-This aspect has lead to several lessons built in _slightly_ different ways.
+   If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because there were no clear sign that marked the trail head.
+This lead several lessons to find their own trail head that ended up built in different ways.

-This brings me back to the cowpaths.
-Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in separate places that appear through issues, pull requests and general frustration from contributors and maintainers alike.
-The thing about cowpaths, though, is that they are not only challenges, but also opportunities, which we like to call "chopportunities."
+Over the last few years, we have begun finding the trail head of these desire paths all across our lesson infrastructure.
+This manifested through our communication channels and frustration from contributors and maintainers alike.
+The thing about desire paths, though, is that they are not only challenges, but also opportunities, which we like to call at The Carpentries "chopportunities."

 ## Chopportunities